Characterising Semi-Simple Lie Algebras by Their Borel Nilpotent Radical: The Simple Case

-So now we are done. \begin{proof}[proof of Main Theorem] By proposition \ref{Prop1} with addition to the remarks after it, it only remains to show that $\lcs{}(B_{n})$ is not isomorphic to $\lcs{}(C_{n})$ for $n\geq 3$ as for $n\leq 2$, $B_{n}\cong C_{n}$.
-If they were isomorphic then we also would have had an isomorphisim of the lower central series, and the bilinear product we produced on it. but we just showed that for $B_{n}$ one of those products is non-degenerate on the right, while for $C_{n}$ the same one is, and therefore are not isomorphic. \end{proof}
+If they were isomorphic then we also would have had an isomorphism of the lower central series, and the bilinear product we constructed on it. but we just showed that for $B_{n}$ one of those products is non-degenerate on the right, while for $C_{n}$ the same one is, and therefore they are not isomorphic. \end{proof} One notice that the calculation of the right kernel was completely combinatoric, this is true in general, and in the semi-simple case, we will not go into details about such calculations.